 |---|---|---|

-high | Maximum capability.
-Claude uses as many tokens as needed for the best possible outcome.
+high | High capability.
 Equivalent to not setting the parameter. | Complex reasoning, difficult coding problems, agentic tasks |

 medium | Balanced approach with moderate token savings. | Agentic tasks that require a balance of speed, cost, and performance |